RediSearch/RediSearch/docs/Commands.md

 Array Response.
 Each row is an array and represents a single aggregate result.

-### Example Output
+### Example output

-Here we are counting github events by user (actor), to produce the most active users:
+Here we are counting GitHub events by user (actor), to produce the most active users:

 ```
 127.0.0.1:6379> FT.AGGREGATE gh "*" GROUPBY 1 @actor REDUCE COUNT 0 AS num SORTBY 2 @num DESC MAX 10